OfficeDev/open-xml-docs/docs/spreadsheet/working-with-tables.md

 ms.localizationpriority: high
 ---

-# Working with SpreadsheetML tables (Open XML SDK)
+# Working with SpreadsheetML tables

 This topic discusses the Open XML SDK **[Table](https://msdn.microsoft.com/library/office/documentformat.openxml.spreadsheet.table.aspx)** class and how it relates to the Open
 XML File Format SpreadsheetML schema.
 For more information about the